rstropek/PracticalDevOpsTraining/Exercises/exercise06.md

    ![Setup Build](img/vsts-setup-build.png)

 1. Accept the suggestions of the Build Setup Wizard.

+1. **Discussion points:**
+   * Speak about how branches, build processes and deployment slots can be used for dev/test/prod
+   * Build process walk-through
+   * Overview about additional build steps that would be possible
+   * Describe concept of cross-platform build agents

 1. Add the following arguments to MSBuild in step *Visual Studio Build* (necessary for creating the Web Deploy package): `/p:DeployOnBuild=true /p:WebPublishMethod=Package /p:PackageAsSingleFile=true /p:SkipInvalidConfigurations=true /p:PackageLocation="$(build.stagingDirectory)"`<br/>
    ![MSBuild Arguments](img/vsts-msbuild-arguments.png)